-- Cathedral choirs bring children from different communities together, breaking down social and ethnic barriers.
-Children from disadvantaged backgrounds develop skills which help them fulfil their potential.
+- Cathedral choirs bring children and families from different backgrounds and communities together, breaking down social and ethnic barriers.